-The Trust Board has four Committees and a sub-committee to scrutinise the Trust’s governance systems and to provide assurance to the Trust Board on their effectiveness.
+The Trust Board has four statutory committees, and two other committees, to scrutinise the Trust’s governance systems and to provide assurance to the Trust Board on their effectiveness.
 The four statutory committees are:

 - Audit Committee

 The Audit Committee has a central role in the Trust’s Governance Framework in assisting the Board to ensure that an effective control system is in place.

 The Committee shall review the establishment and maintenance of an effective system of internal control, across the whole of the organisation’s activities (both clinical and non-clinical) that supports the achievement of the organisation’s objectives.

 - the adequacy of all risk and control related disclosure statements (in particular the Governance Statement), together with any accompanying Head of Internal Audit statement, external audit opinion or other appropriate independent assurances, prior to endorsement by the Board

 - the adequacy of the underlying assurance processes that indicate the degree of the achievement of corporate objectives, the effectiveness of the management of principal risks and the appropriateness of the above disclosure statements

 - the adequacy of the policies for ensuring compliance with relevant regularity, legal and code of conduct requirements, including the Trust’s Standing Orders and Standing Financial Instructions

 - the adequacy of the policies and procedures for all work related to fraud and corruption as required by the BSO Counter Fraud and Probity Service

 - the annual schedule of losses and compensation payments and will make recommendations to the Board regarding their approval